 If you’re getting too many spam phone calls you might want to get on the Medicare Do Not Call list.
-Medicare beneficiaries are likely to receive phone calls Medicare
+Medicare beneficiaries are likely to receive phone calls once they become eligible for Medicare

 You can get back to enjoying your day in peace and quiet after following any of the ways to put an end to spam calls or most of them anyway.